 As you learn about Facebook marketing, you also want to get certified.
 Many courses will include a certification that you can earn upon completion.

 Certifications validate your skills and knowledge and are quite beneficial throughout your digital marketing career.
 You can use your certifications to stand out from others when looking for work as a Facebook Ads specialist.

 There are several Facebook Ads certifications you can receive.
-The most notable is the Facebook Blueprint Certification.
+The most popular are:

 2. Learn how to use Facebook business manager

 The next step is to become a Facebook Business Manager expert.